Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Introduction

+Two-sided matching markets have played an important role in microeconomics for several decades~\citep{rothsatomayor1990}, both as a theoretical topic and as a mainstay of real-world applications.
+Matching markets are used to allocate indivisible ``goods" to multiple decision-making agents based on mutual compatibility as assessed via sets of preferences.
+Matching markets are often organized in a decentralized way such that each agent makes their decision independently of others' decisions.
+Examples include college admissions, decentralized labor markets, and online dating.
+Matching markets embody a notion of scarcity in which the resources on both sides of the market are limited.
+The \emph{congestion} is a key issue in decentralized decision-making under scarcity, as participants may not be able to make enough offers and acceptances to clear the market \citep{roth1997}.
 The uncertainty of participants' preferences is ubiquitous in real-world decentralized matching markets.
 For instance, college admissions in the United States face applicants' uncertain preferences.
 The admitted students of a college may receive offers from other colleges.
 Students need to accept one or reject all offers, often within a \emph{short} period.
 The process provides little opportunity for the college to learn students' preferences, which depends on colleges' competition and colleges' uncertain popularity in the current year.
 Consequently, the college may end up enrolling too many or too few students relative to its capacity \citep{avery2003}.
-It is of college's interest to decide which applicants to admit, such that the entering class will meet reasonably close to its quota and be close to the attainable optimum in quality \citep{gale1962}.
+It is in the colleges' interest to decide which applicants to admit, such that the entering class will meet reasonably close to their quotas and be close to the attainable optimum in quality \citep{gale1962}.

+When traditional machine learning methods are applied to problems involving scarcity and competition, they can create problems involving congestion, poor allocations, and lack of fairness \citep{busoniu2008comprehensive, finocchiaro2021bridging}.
+These problems need to be addressed by mechanisms that go beyond mere load-balancing or post-processing of the outputs of a pattern recognition system.
+Indeed, there are interactions between matching and learning that must be addressed jointly.
+Examples include: (1) The effects of scarcity imply that preferences are non-stationary from the perspective of any individual agent.
+(2) Agents’ decisions are often influenced by latent state variables whose values must be inferred in practice.
+This presents calibration challenges that need to take into account capacity limits and opportunity costs.
+(3) Learning methods should be asked to produce outcomes that are not merely optimal in a pointwise sense, but stable in a game-theoretic sense.
+Thus, lack of stability needs to inform the learning process.